 Bengaluru (also called Bangalore) is the capital of India's southern Karnataka state.
 The center of India's high-tech industry, the city is also known for its parks and nightlife.
-Mauritius Tourism Promotion Authority organised the Agents Workshop & Product Presentation on 26th June at the Hotel ITC Windsor
+Mauritius Tourism Promotion Authority organised the Agents Workshop & Product • 205,243 average weekly engaged users Presentation on 26th June at the Hotel ITC Windsor

 It was well attended by over 110 travel agents.
-In addition to the main destination presentation by MTPA India, Presentations were made by 6 Mauritian partners - Air Mauritius, In Tune, Sea Side Holidays, Tam Tam, Akquasun & Beahcomber.
+In • 431,011 average weekly reach addition to the main destination presentation by MTPA India, Presentations were made by 6 Mauritian partners - Air Mauritius, In Tune, Sea Side Holidays, Tam Tam, Akguasun & Beahcomber.
 The event gave an opportunity to our partners to network with the TOs and explain their product offering.
-A lucky draw was organized where free hotel stay & Excursion/activity vouchers were given by all attending Mauritian partners to Indian Tour Operators.
+A lucky draw was organized where free hotel stay & Excursion/ activity vouchers were given by all attending Mauritian partners to Indian Tour Operators.